Employment standards legislation provides for a variety of protected periods of leave. These include:

 How We Can Help You

 These legal issues are more complicated than they might first appear.
 This is why we offer our services to answer all of your questions.
 This will help to ensure that you don’t do anything to compromise your rights.
-It will also help to ensure that if your employer breaches your rights, you will know what to do.
+It will also help to ensure that you will know what to do if your employer breaches your rights.
 Our lawyers have the knowledge and experience to address these situations, provide strategic and cost-effective advice, and represent you in order to enforce your rights.

 Pregnancy and Parental Leaves

 Questions often arise during or after pregnancy and parental leave.
 How much time can you take?
-Can you split the parental leave with your partner?
+Can you split your parental leave with your partner?
 What if the company says it has replaced you while you were on leave?

-If you feel that your rights are being violated or you are facing a related legal issue, it is imperative to seek legal advice.
+If you feel that your rights are being violated or that you are facing a related legal issue, it is imperative that you seek legal advice.

 Rudner Law lawyers have the knowledge and experience to:

 - address pregnancy and parental leaves,